ParasolJS/parasol-es/parasol-docs.md

 ### Set axes limits <a name="axes-limits"></a>
-To overcome the bias of drastic spread for relatively small axes ranges, we find that it is important to allow the user to edit the axes limits as necessay.
+To overcome the bias of drastic spread for relatively small axes ranges, we find that it is important to allow the user to edit the axes limits as necessary.
 That is, when the range of a single axis is relatively small, solution lines will be spread across the full extent of that axis, emphasizing small differences in solutions.
 However, if the user deems that these differences are not as significant as their spread may imply, they should be able to increase the axis limits so that the solutions are better grouped together.
-Decreasing the limits &mdash bounded by the maximum and minimum values of the data &mdash would have the inverse effect.
+Decreasing the limits --- bounded by the maximum and minimum values of the data --- would have the inverse effect.

 ##### Proposed library api
 Once the functionality has been developed, this feature can easily be included with the GUI for [Hide and show axes](#hide-show).
 Alongside each variable's checkbox, numeric input boxes will be provided for minimum and maximum axis limits to be specified.
 In the upper-right corner of the GUI, a button will be provided to restore default limits.